eresearchqut/ontvisc/README.md

 ```

-2) remove adapters, perform de novo assembly with Canu and map the resulting contigs to a reference.
+2) remove amplicon adapters, perform de novo assembly with Canu and map the resulting contigs to a reference.
-RNA viruses are on average [`10 kb in size`](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2954018/)
+If you do not know the size of your targetted genome, you can ommit the ```--canu_genome_size parameter```.
+However, if your sample is likely to contain a lot of plant RNA/DNA material, we recommend providing an approximate genome size.
+For instance RNA viruses are on average 10 kb in size (see [`Holmes 2009`](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2954018/))

 ```
 nextflow run ~/path/to/ontvisc_repo/main.nf  -resume --adapter_trimming \